-Together, the three program aims and activities within the seven domains of competence comprise the measured and monitored outcomes of interest to the fellowship program.
+Together, the two program aims and activities within the seven domains of competence comprise the measured and monitored outcomes of interest to the fellowship program.
 Measurement of growth from program initiation to completion occurs based on the level of knowledge and skill, and resulting level and type of supervision needed to competently perform the primary program aims and domain-related activities.
 Ratings are assigned using the following scale:

-- Level 3 (Competent): The level of knowledge, skills, and attributes enables the fellow to perform the activity competently with only reactive supervision.
+- Level 3: The level of knowledge, skills, and attributes enables the fellow to perform the activity competently with only reactive supervision.
 Learners at this level participate in problem solving, are beginning to anticipate the need for support, and benefit from identification of progress toward independent practice; they may review self-developed plans with supervisors, then implement them after only minor adjustments are made.

-- Level 4 (Proficient): The level of knowledge, skills and attributes enables the fellow to perform the activity competently, using appropriate consultation with supervisors.
+- Level 4: The level of knowledge, skills and attributes enables the fellow to perform the activity competently, using appropriate consultation with supervisors.
 Learners at this level proactively request support in anticipation of needs, and regularly identify and solve problems with little support; they may be given responsibility for decisions and implementation under readily available supervision.